-Over the next few months, we’re going to be making some improvements to both our platform and our services.
-These improvements will allow us to share more relevant information with you and notify you of events that you might be interested in attending.
+Last year, we made some improvements to both our platform and our services.
+These improvements allow us to share more relevant information with you and notify you of events that you might be interested in attending.

-These improvements will change how we use some of the personal information we collect about you.
+These improvements change how we use some of the personal information we collect about you.

 We know that you use BridgeU to make some fairly important decisions about the right career for you and, ultimately where you will study at university.
-Your privacy and personal information is really important to us and we understand you might have a few questions about what’s changing - and why.
+Your privacy and personal information are really important to us and we understand you might have a few questions about what’s changed - and why.

-This article is designed to explain the improvements & changes we’re making and to explain why we’re making them.
-We’ll also explain what you can do and who you should talk to if you have any questions or concerns about the changes we’re making.
+This article is designed to explain the improvements & changes we’ve made and to explain why we’ve made them.
+We’ll also explain what you can do and who you should talk to if you have any questions or concerns about the changes we’ve made.

-Our Privacy Notice is where we explain how and why your personal information will be used by us.
+Our Privacy Notice is where we explain how and why your personal information is used by us.

 Let’s explore these changes in a bit more detail.